 Sarah Mallett is an associate in the White Collar Criminal Defense, Antitrust, Securities Class Action Defense and Shareholder Litigation Practice Groups in the Dallas office of Haynes and Boone, LLP.
-Her practice focuses on complex civil litigation, class action and securities litigation, internal corporate investigations, and representation of companies facing federal investigation.
+Her practice focuses on complex civil litigation, class action and securities litigation, SEC enforcement defense, internal corporate investigations, and representation of companies and individuals facing government investigation.

 Before joining Haynes and Boone, Sarah served as a judicial intern to Magistrate Judge Irma C. Ramirez of the U.S. District Court for the Northern District of Texas.

-- Representation of a corporation in class action litigation alleging breaches of fiduciary duty in connection with M&A transaction.
+- Defense of individuals in class action litigation alleging breaches of fiduciary duty.

-- Representing Board of Directors in shareholder derivative actions.
+- Defense of Board of Directors in shareholder derivative actions.

-- Representing C-level executives in connection with DOJ and SEC investigations.
+- Defense of C-level executives in SEC investigations.

 - "Haynes and Boone Securities Litigation Year in Review 2012," contributing author, January 30, 2013.